Conium maculatum - Spotted hemlock

 Frequent questions

-How does the poison of Schierling work?
+How does the poison of spotted hemlock work?

-Schierling's poison, especially the alkaloid coniin, acts as a neurotoxin that blocks the signal transmission in the nerve.
+Spotted hemlock's poison, especially the alkaloid coniin, acts as a neurotoxin that blocks the signal transmission in the nerve.
 It inhibits the function of nicotine acetylcholine receptors in the muscles, which leads to limb paralyzing.
 In high doses, this can cause breathing paralysis and ultimately death.

-How fast kills Schierling?
+How fast kills spotted hemlock?

-Where does Schierling grow in Germany?
+Where does spotted hemlock grow in Germany?

-Schierling (Conium Maculatum) grows in Germany preferably at moist, nutrient -rich locations such as on river banks, trenches, road edges and on fallow land.
+Conium maculatum grows in Germany preferably at moist, nutrient -rich locations such as on river banks, trenches, road edges and on fallow land.
 The plant is widespread in many parts of the country, especially in deeper locations and moderate climate zones.
 It thrives particularly well on nitrogen -rich soils.

 Interesse an dieser Pflanze?